Interact via the CLI

 BOB_ADDR=$(wasmd keys show bob -a --keyring-backend=test)

-# Define init parameters fo the contract
+# Define init parameters for the contract

 INIT="{\"verifier\":\"$ALICE_ADDR\", \"beneficiary\":\"$BOB_ADDR\"}"